 To recognise two of its greatest players and administrators in Brian Waterer and the late Lew Read, the Club decided that it would name this award in their honour.

 All grades and players are eligible to win, with votes being awarded at the end of each game by their captain, with these votes to be counted at the end of the season and a special function to be held to announce the winner.

-Since Nick Sparks became the inaugural winner of the Lew Read-Brian Waterer Club Champion in 1994, the award has quickly risen to become amongst the Club’s greatest individual honours.
+Since Nick Sparks became the inaugural winner of the Lew Read-Brian Waterer Club Champion in 1994, the award has quickly risen to one of the Club’s greatest individual honours.

 One of the contributing factors to the award’s status within the Club is the fact that it culminates in an annual round-by-round voting system, which is then presented in the form of a keynote to all Club members.